nmichlo/datasmith/README.md

 ## Overview

-This project is a template that includes docs, pypi publishing and automated testing with github actions.
-- Find the entries in this repo that need replacing/deletion with `grep -rni ./ -e "replace"`
+Datasmith aims to easily import, convert, create and export datasets of different formats.

+The project was initially started as a response to the inefficiency of `fiftyone` and lack of features of `datumaro`, aiming to be:
+- Fast
+- Easy to Use
+- Customizable

+## Install

-Get started with `REPLACE` by installing it with $`pip install REPLACE` or cloning this repository.
+Get started with `datasmith` by installing it with $`pip install datasmith` or cloning this repository.